Archeb/teamspeak-telegram-bot-ts/README.md

 -   **Bilingual Support**: All bot messages support English (`en`) and Chinese (`zh`), easily configurable.
 -   **Configurable Notifications**: Option to only receive notifications for bound users to reduce noise.
 -   **Persistent Storage**: User bindings are saved in `data/bindings.json` and loaded on startup.
--   **Dynamic Group Title**: Automatically updates the Telegram group title with the current number of online users on the TeamSpeak server.

 ### ⚙️ Setup & Configuration